Human-Centered-Future-Computing/lab-website/content/authors/swaroop/_index.md

 - Principal Investigators
 ---

-I am a Researcher, Educator, Developer interested in a range of topics in Computing Education, Software Engineering, and the intersection of the two.
+I am a Researcher, Educator, Developer working on a range of topics in Computing Education, Software Engineering, and the intersection of the two.
+My research interests include **accessibility** and computing education.

 For more details, visit [my website](https://swaroopjoshi.in).